ghunkins/huggingface_hub/docs/source/en/guides/manage-cache.md

 ### Limitations

-In order to have an efficient cache-system, `huggingface-hub` uses symlinks.
+In order to have an efficient cache-system, `old-huggingface-hub` uses symlinks.
 However, symlinks are not supported on all machines.
 This is a known limitation especially on Windows.
-When this is the case, `huggingface_hub` do not use the `blobs/` directory but directly stores the files in the `snapshots/` directory instead.
+When this is the case, `old_huggingface_hub` do not use the `blobs/` directory but directly stores the files in the `snapshots/` directory instead.
 This workaround allows users to download and cache files from the Hub exactly the same way.
 Tools to inspect and delete the cache (see below) are also supported.
 However, the cache-system is less